 Scarring after surgery, injury or serious burn can be significantly disfiguring for some men and women.
 Extremely large scars may even hinder movement or function.
-Today, there are effective techniques in scar revision that can minimise the appearance of lingering scars to improve function, appearance and self-confidence.
-Dr Damon Thomas offers extensive experience in scar revision procedures to give patients the aesthetic results they are hoping for.
+Today, there are effective techniques in scar revision that can minimise the appearance of lingering scars to improve function and appearance.
+Dr Damon Thomas offers extensive experience in scar revision procedures to help patients achieve the aesthetic results they are hoping for.

 Scars commonly treated by Dr Thomas include:

 Shallow scarring from acne and chicken pox can leave a visual reminder of a past condition.
 Small deep scars may be surgically revised, however most surface scars are best treated with laser to smooth the surface of the skin and minimise their appearance.